jupyter-book/jupyter-book/docs/intro.md

 Jupyter Book is an open project and we welcome your feedback and contributions!
 To contribute to Jupyter Book, see {doc}`contribute/intro`.

-## Use

-The primary way to use this tool is via the command line.
-It provides a top-level command called `jupyter-book`, and a number of sub-commands.
-Run `jupyter-book -h` for more information.

-For more information on how to use this tool, see {doc}`start/overview`.